Thank you letter to Pieta House.

 We also wish your organisation continued success in all your locations nationwide and we extend our heartfelt thanks on behalf of the people of Finglas and neighbouring areas for your involvement in helping us provide counselling support in the FSN centre.

-Finally, on behalf of the FSN executive committee I congratulate you on your recent success in securing new counselling premises and we are especially pleased to learn of your decision to remain a part of the counselling referral pathway available to us and the Finglas community."
+Finally, on behalf of the FSN executive committee, I congratulate you on your recent success in securing new counselling premises and we are especially pleased to learn of your decision to remain a part of the counselling referral pathway available to us and the Finglas community."

 Please read below a summary of Finglas support and Suicide prevention Network’s implementation and progress on a suite of ongoing community responses and resilience plans funded by the National Office of Suicide Prevention.

-Following the appointment of a manager in February 2014, the FSN has developed a range of training plans and education workshops for volunteers, community activists, young people and front-line workers in community and voluntary services.
+Following the appointment of a manager in February 2014, the FSN has developed a range of training plans and education workshops for volunteers, community activists, young people and front-line workers in the community and voluntary services.

 Public talks and workshops on positive mental health, capacity building and social cohesion, including Engage Training have also commenced.
 Additionally, revelent topics and speakers have been identified and dates and venues secured for implementation.